rhoitjadhav/ml-models-monitor/README.md

 ## Requirements

 Python 3 and pip will be installed via install.sh file which is covered in Installation section.
-In ubuntu 18.04 python 3 is built-in package which is already installed in the system.
+In ubuntu 20.04 python 3 is built-in package which is already installed in the system.

-- Ubuntu 18.04
+- Ubuntu 20.04
-- Python 3.6
+- Python 3.8
-- pip
-- Sqlite3 Database
+- pipenv

 ## Run application